olafplacha/MIMUW/README.md

 ## First year
 ### Introduction to Functional Programming
 #### Arithmetics of Numbers
-The project relied on implementing interface for computations on <b>approximate values</b> (intervals), which are present in various measurements/experiments.
+The project relied on implementing an interface for computations on <b>approximate values</b> (intervals), which are present in various measurements/experiments.
 I also had to deal with possible <b>float overflow</b>.

 Technologies used: <b>Ocaml</b>

 #### Interval Set
-The project relied on implementing interface for Interval Set, which is a <b>modification of AVL tree</b>, but used for storing intervals, rather than single values.
-It allowes one to efficiently tell if a given number is present in the set.
+The project relied on implementing an interface for Interval Set, which is a <b>modification of AVL tree</b>, but used for storing intervals, rather than single values.
+It allows one to efficiently tell if a given number is present in the set.
 My implementation was inspired by Xavier Leroy's, Nicolas Cannasse's, Markus Mottl's Polymorphic Set implementation.

 Technologies used: <b>Ocaml</b>

 #### Leftist Trees
-The project replied on implementing interface for Leftist Tree, which is a <b>priority queue</b> implemented with a variant of <b>binary heap</b>.
-Their main advantage is <b>quick mergeing</b>, which has worst case O(log n) complexity, whereas is oridinary binary heaps it takes O(n) time.
+The project replied on implementing an interface for Leftist Tree, which is a <b>priority queue</b> implemented with a variant of <b>binary heap</b>.
+Their main advantage is <b>quick merging</b>, which has worst case O(log n) complexity, whereas in ordinary binary heaps it takes O(n) time.

 Technologies used: <b>Ocaml</b>

 #### Origami
-The project relied on implementing interface for creating origami and determining how many times a pin would cross the paper if it was stuck in the origami in an arbitrary point.
+The project relied on implementing an interface for creating origami and determining how many times a pin would cross the paper if it was stuck in the origami at an arbitrary point.

 Technologies used: <b>Ocaml</b>

 #### Topological Sorting
-The project relied on implementing interface for sorting Directed Acyclic Graphs topologically.
-Input was given as adjacency list, which I have transformed into <b>hash map</b> for fast keys lookups.
-I used <b>depth-first search</b> approach.
-If the graph given had cycles, exception was raised, since no linear order of its vertices existed.
+The project relied on implementing an interface for sorting Directed Acyclic Graphs topologically.
+Input was given as an adjacency list, which I have transformed into <b>hashmap</b> for fast keys lookups.
+I used a <b>depth-first search</b> approach.
+If the graph given had cycles, an exception was raised, since no linear order of its vertices existed.

 Technologies used: <b>Ocaml</b>

+#### Pouring Water

 <hr>